Lilium (NASDAQ:LILM) Hits New 1-Year Low at $4.23

-Several research analysts recently weighed in on the stock.
-Zacks Investment Research downgraded shares of Lilium from a “buy” rating to a “hold” rating in a research note on Thursday, January 20th.
-BNP Paribas initiated coverage on shares of Lilium in a research report on Wednesday, November 17th.
-They set a “neutral” rating and a $10.30 target price on the stock.
-Exane BNP Paribas assumed coverage on Lilium in a research note on Wednesday, November 17th.
-They set a “neutral” rating and a $10.30 price target on the stock.
-Finally, Barclays lowered their price objective on Lilium from $11.00 to $7.00 in a research report on Tuesday, January 18th.
-Three research analysts have rated the stock with a hold rating and two have given a buy rating to the company’s stock.
-According to MarketBeat, the stock has a consensus rating of “Hold” and an average price target of $12.89.
+Several research analysts recently weighed in on the company.
+Barclays cut their target price on Lilium from $11.00 to $7.00 in a research report on Tuesday, January 18th.
+Exane BNP Paribas began coverage on Lilium in a report on Wednesday, November 17th.
+They issued a “neutral” rating and a $10.30 price objective on the stock.
+Zacks Investment Research cut Lilium from a “buy” rating to a “hold” rating in a report on Thursday, January 20th.
+Finally, BNP Paribas started coverage on shares of Lilium in a report on Wednesday, November 17th.
+They issued a “neutral” rating and a $10.30 price target on the stock.
+Three equities research analysts have rated the stock with a hold rating and two have assigned a buy rating to the company.
+According to MarketBeat, Lilium presently has a consensus rating of “Hold” and an average price target of $12.89.

 Qell Acquisition Corp. is a blank check company.
 It formed for the purpose of merger, capital stock exchange, asset acquisition, stock purchase, reorganization or similar business combination with one or more businesses.
 Qell Acquisition Corp. is based in San Francisco, California.